deoluoyinlola/aws-eksctl-helm/README.md

 By the end of each part of this project, we will know how to;
 - provision scalable managed kubernetes(eks) cluster resources in AWS with the help of eksctl.
 - deploy highly performant microservices applications with helmfile.
-- Amonitor at infrastructure and application level with prometheus and grafana for visualization.

 ## Pre-requisities
 - So that we all be on the same page, it will be nice to have following in our tool belt;